MBPD: Serving & Protecting

 More MB Law …

-• Harry Lane, Jr., the borough’s municipal court judge for over 20 years, was made a U.S. magistrate in 1972.
-Judge Lane also got the first new penthouse at the Channel Club Tower when it opened in 1973.
+• Harry Lane, Jr., the borough’s municipal court judge for over 20 years, was made a U.S. magistrate in 1972 at age 57.
+A Jersey City native and Princeton graduate, Judge Lane also got the first new penthouse at the Channel Club Tower when it opened in 1973.
 He died in 1975.
 Monmouth Beach has had its share of top judicial talent.
 Borough residents at one time or another, Francis X. Crahay, Patrick J. McGann, Jr., Michael A. Guadagno, and Honora O’Brien Kilgallen, served on the bench in Monmouth County as NJ Superior Court Judges.

 • Mercer Beasley, the Chief Justice of the NJ Supreme Court for 33 years beginning in 1864, had a summer home in Monmouth Beach.
 He died in February 1897.